VNS Health EasyCare (HMO) and VNS Health EasyCare Plus (HMO D-SNP) Provider and Pharmacy Directory

 If you have questions about whether we will pay for any medical service or care that you want or need, call us at the number in the introductory paragraph at the top of this page and ask before you get the service or care.

 You must get all your covered services from providers within our network.
 If you go to providers who are not in the plan’s network (without prior authorization or approval from us), you will have to pay the bill.

-A prior authorization is an approval from the plan before you can get a specific service, drug, or see an out-of-network provider.
+A prior authorization is an approval from the plan before you can get a specific service or drug or see an out-of-network provider.
 The plan may not cover the service or drug if you don’t get approval.

 - You may change providers within the network at any time during the year.
 If you have been going to one network provider, you do not have to keep going to that same provider.
-You may change your PCP at any time during your enrollment in the plan.
-You may only choose PCPs in the network.
-To change a PCP, please call us at the number noted at the top of this page.
+You may change your primary care provider (PCP) at any time during your enrollment in the plan.
+You may choose only PCPs in the network.
+To change your PCP, please call us at the number noted at the top of this page.

-If you have questions about this plan or need assistance in selecting a PCP, please call us.
+If you have questions about this plan or need assistance in selecting a primary care provider, please call us.